If you’ve ever wondered how to make lilac potpourri, you are not alone.

 The easiest way to freshen lilac potpourri that has lost its smell is to use the original fragrance or essential oils that the potpourri was made with.

-For example, should you want to freshen up this lilac potpourri, simply put the potpourri into a sealed glass container and then add the vanilla essential oil (affiliate link) and the lilac fragrance oil, in the same amounts you originally did to the potpourri.
+For example, should you want to freshen up this lilac potpourri, simply put the potpourri into a sealed glass container and then add the vanilla essential oil and the lilac fragrance oil, in the same amounts you originally did to the potpourri.

 Leave the potpourri sealed in the container for a couple of weeks so the scent is completely absorbed and then put it back into the container you were displaying it in.